 Windsor’s Open Space and Trails team is responsible for the acquisition, stewardship, and maintenance of trails and open spaces.
-On Monday, August 22, Town Board referred a 0.25% open space sales tax increase to the November 2022 ballot which would take local sales tax from 3.95% to 4.20%.
+In November 2022, Windsor voters approved a 0.25% open space sales tax increase.

 What is the language used on the ballot?

 Shall Town of Windsor taxes be increased by $1.62 million annually beginning in tax collection year 2023, and by whatever amounts that may be generated thereafter, by increasing the town sales and use tax rate by 0.25% (2.5 cents on a ten-dollar purchase) from the current rate of 3.95% to a new rate of 4.2% on January 1, 2023, with tax revenue to be used for the creation of a dedicated funding source for open space land acquisition, stewardship, operation and maintenance that will: